spences10/scottspence.com/posts/2017/03/15/code-life-balance/index.md

 So.

-Let say I'm lazer focussed and relentlessly do 1 hour in the morning and 3 hours in the evening 4 hours a day 2,080/4 so 520 days?
+Let say I'm laser focussed and relentlessly do 1 hour in the morning and 3 hours in the evening 4 hours a day 2,080/4 so 520 days?
 That's 1.4 years, wow!
 Ok now let's be a bit more realistic, 1 hour in the morning 1 hour in the evening, 1040 = 2.85 nearly 3 years, oh!